alex-bretet/cloudstreetmarket.com/README.md

 ![Build Status](https://travis-ci.org/alex-bretet/cloudstreetmarket.com.svg?branch=master)

-This project is the application developed with the book [Spring MVC Cookbook](http://www.amazon.co.uk/Spring-MVC-Cookbook-Alex-Bretet/dp/1784396419)
+This project is the application developed with the book [Spring MVC Cookbook](https://www.packtpub.com/web-development/spring-mvc-cookbook)
 The latest Release of the application is running at: [cloudstreetmarket.com](http://cloudstreetmarket.com)

+Read more in the [WIKI](https://github.com/alex-bretet/cloudstreetmarket.com/wiki):

 ## Quickstart